- 3 red peppers, cut into large chunks

 - handful cherry tomatoes, halved

-Heat oven to 200C/fan 180C/gas 6.
-Deseed the peppers, halve, then cut into large chunks.
-Trim ends off aubergines, then cut into slices about ½cm thick.
-Lightly grease 2 large baking trays, then place peppers and aubergines on top.
+Heat the oven to 200C/180C fan/gas 6.
+Lightly oil two large baking trays and add the peppers and aubergines.
 Toss with the olive oil, season well, then roast for 25 mins until lightly browned.

-Reduce oven to 180C/fan 160C/gas 4.
-Lightly oil an ovenproof serving dish (30 x 20cm).
+Reduce the oven to 180C/160C fan/gas 4.
+Lightly oil a 30 x 20cm ovenproof dish.
 Arrange a layer of the vegetables on the bottom, then pour over a third of the tomato sauce.
-Top with a layer of lasagne, then drizzle over a quarter of the white sauce.
-Repeat until you have 3 layers of pasta.
+Top with a layer of lasagne sheets, then drizzle over a quarter of the white sauce.
+Repeat until you have three layers of pasta.

-To finish, spoon remaining white sauce over the pasta, making sure the whole surface is covered.
-Scatter mozzarella over the top with the tomatoes.
+Spoon the remaining white sauce over the pasta, making sure the whole surface is covered.
+Scatter over the mozzarella and cherry tomatoes.
 Bake for 45 mins until bubbling and golden.